alexisdavalos/anna-scheucher-blog/_posts/archetypal-postures.md

 But other than that, walking brings a lot of benefits to the table:

 <ul class="list-disc">
-<li>Movement: Moving our body is always good, especially in our primarily sedentary lifestyles.
+<li><span class='font-bold'>Movement:</span> Moving our body is always good, especially in our primarily sedentary lifestyles.
 Our primal ancestors moved almost all day long, and our basic biology craves the same from us

-<li>Improved Circulation: When we walk, our circulation benefits highly.
+<li><span class='font-bold'>Improved Circulation:</span> When we walk, our circulation benefits highly.
 It helps to ward off heart disease, lowers your blood pressure and strengthens your heart.

-<li>Stronger bones: walking can help stop the loss of bone mass for those with osteoporosis.
+<li><span class='font-bold'>Stronger bones:</span> walking can help stop the loss of bone mass for those with osteoporosis.
 It also helps with general bone density, according to <a href="https://pubmed.ncbi.nlm.nih.gov/8304358/"><ins>this study</ins></a>

-<li>Longer Life: Not only will your life be potentially more pain-free, it might also be prolonged by regular walking!
+<li><span class='font-bold'>Longer Life:</span> Not only will your life be potentially more pain-free, it might also be prolonged by regular walking!
 According to <a href="https://www.cancer.org/research/population-science/cancer-prevention-and-survivorship-research-team/acs-cancer-prevention-studies/cancer-prevention-study-2.html"><ins>the American Cancer Society</ins></a>, regular walking may reduce the risk of different types of cancer and in turn potentially prolong your lifespan.

-<li>Improved Mood: walking brings us the mood-boosting endorphins connected with any type of exercise. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5015672/"><ins>A study</ins></a> has proven that an increased number of steps every day not only boosted the participant’s mood, it also reduced their anxiety, depression, fatigue, anger and confusion!
+<li><span class='font-bold'>Improved Mood:</span> walking brings us the mood-boosting endorphins connected with any type of exercise. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5015672/"><ins>A study</ins></a> has proven that an increased number of steps every day not only boosted the participant’s mood, it also reduced their anxiety, depression, fatigue, anger and confusion!
 </ul>